tikv/website/CONTRIBUTING.md

 ### Adding an adopter

-Add the adopter to `data/adopters.yaml` using the format of the other datums.
+Add the adopter to `data/adopters.yaml` using the format of existing datums.